How to Own Class III Weapons

 You may only own a machine gun that was manufactured and registered with the BATF before May 19, 1986.
 Weapons manufactured after that date are restricted for Military and Law Enforcement use only.
 Economics 101, the law of supply and demand should start coming to mind by now.
 This is why these weapons are somewhat “pricey”, when compared to current production weapons.
 “Simply”, the reserves not being available, controlled commodities always make for an excellent investment.
 The price is only going one place, Up!

 The form “4” is quite simple.
-It will be filled out in duplicate by your Class 3 dealer, showing the current owner of the weapon and address, your name and address, description of the weapon and serial number, etc..
+It will be filled out in triplicate by your Class 3 dealer, showing the current owner of the weapon and address, your name and address, description of the weapon and serial number, etc..
 You will be given the forms, along with a set of fingerprint cards.
-On the back of the form is a place for your photograph and your local law enforcement official’s signature.
-If you are transferring the NFA weapon to your corporation, this Law Enforcement signature is not required.
-See “Corporate Transfers” or contact us for more details.
+On the back of the form is a place for your photograph.
+If you are transferring the NFA weapon to your corporation, contact us for more details.

-After you have obtained an official signature, return the forms along with your photographs (taped to the back), your fingerprint cards, and your check for $200, (payable to The Department of the Treasury) to your dealer.
-All of this information, along with the FET fee, will be forwarded to the BATF and they will begin the process of transferring the ownership of the weapon to your name or corporation.
+Return the forms along with your photographs (taped to the back), your fingerprint cards, and your check for $200, (payable to The Department of the Treasury) to your dealer.
+You will also be required to send one copy of the form to the local LEO in your area.
+The remaining set of forms will be forwarded to the BATF and they will begin the process of transferring the ownership of the weapon to your name or corporation.
 No, you don’t give up all your rights at this point.
 It is the question that I get asked the most at this point.
 Search warrants are still required by law, these days, even for an individual that owns a class 3 weapon.
 These are “bubba” stories.

 If you are really sincere about owning one of these very rare weapons, please feel free to contact us.
 We will show you how to legally obtain one.
 That is what we get paid for.
 All transactions are confidential, that is Federal Law!